mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 Throughout this post, we will use [Breethe](https://breethe.app) as an example.
 Breethe is a Progressive Web App that gives users quick and easy access to air quality data for locations around the world.
-Pollution and global warming are getting worse rather than better and having access to data that shows how bad the situation actually is, is the first step for everyone to question their decisions and maybe change a few things in their daily lives.
+Pollution and global warming are getting worse rather than better and having access to data that shows the depth of the situation is the first step for everyone to question their decisions and maybe change a few things in their daily lives.

 ![Video of the Breethe PWA](/images/posts/2018-07-24-from-spa-to-pwa/breethe-video.gif)